The 32 Best Stores Like Walmart

 Amazon

-They sell just about everything under the sun, often at lower prices than you’ll find elsewhere.
+Kind of like an online-only version of Walmart, they sell just about everything under the sun, and often at lower prices than you’ll find elsewhere.

 Not only does it give you free shipping, but you also get access to the Amazon Prime streaming platform, which has a ton of great content you can watch for free.